-The distillery closed in 1983 and today is owned and run as a visitor museum by Historic Scotland.
+The distillery closed in 1983 and today is cared for and run as a visitor attraction by Historic Environment Scotland.
 A state owned distillery!

 Dallas Dhu is typical of many small distilleries built around 1900 to help quench the growing thirst for ‘Scotch’.
 While the march of change has transformed many distilleries, and closed others, Dallas Dhu remains a perfectly preserved time-capsule of the distiller’s art.